 The district of Dhemaji is spread over 3237 sq.
 Km and lies at an elevation of about 104 mt.
 River Brahmaputra passes through the south and east of Dhemaji, and the state of Arunachal Pradesh is to its North.
 Dhemaji is a highly flood-prone area.

 Dhemaji is well known for its academic environment.
 The Nalanipam L.P.
 School is the oldest primary school, established in 1885.
 Dhemaji Higher Secondary School and Dhemaji Girls Higher Secondary School are pioneer educational schools at Dhemaji.
-St Francis De Sales School is a pioneer school providing education in English medium.
+St Francis De Sales School is a pioneer school providing education in the English medium.
 There are several major colleges in the area.
-The population comprises of Assamese speaking people such as the Chutia, Ahoms, Sonowal, Kacharis, Koches, Kalitas, Kaibartas and other tribes like Mishings and Deoris.
+The population comprises Assamese-speaking people such as the Chutia, Ahoms, Sonowal, Kacharis, Koches, Kalitas, Kaibartas and other tribes like Mishings and Deoris.
 The major languages spoken in this district are Assamese, Bengali & Hindi.

 What to See

 Ghuguha Dol –17 km away southwest of Dhemaji is the place where the son of then Ahom King Tyao Khamti, Bamuni Konwar was born.
 The Dol (Temple) was built in memory of Bamuni Konwar's mother.

 Maa Manipuri Than – This Than (place of worship) is located 25 km southwest.
 Established by Ahom King Gourinath Singha as a monument of help by the Manipuries in controlling Mua-Mariah renaissance during the later period of Ahom reign.